YichunRen/AutoPhrase/README.md

 python3 run.py autophrase
 ```
 ### Target 3: Run EDA
 **The minimum memory of Docker need to be 8GB to run the code now.
-We will modified the way to read files in the future**
+We will modify the way to read files in the future**
 ```
 python3 run.py eda
 ```